 Which is better in a Red Rocket Crape Myrtle vs Dynamite showdown?
-Both are shrub-like trees from the same family.
+Both are shrub-like trees from the same family also called crape myrtle or crepe myrtle.
 Both have a use as hedges and are native to the Mediterranean.

-Who will win the Red Rocket Crape Myrtle vs Dynamite showdown comes down to nuances.
+Who will win the Red Rocket Crape Myrtle vs Dynamite showdown when it comes down to nuances.

 |Red Rocket||Dynamite Crepe|